 The Banipal Trust for Arab Literature looks forward to increasingly wider support for reading literature from the Arab world in English translation, and to working with publishers, translators and booksellers to encourage and promote both the wider translation and wider availability of contemporary works of literature by Arab authors.

 The inaugural lecture took place at the British Library, London, on 14 October 2016 with speaker Anton Shammas, poet and Professor of Arabic Literature at the University of Michigan.
-The 2017 Lecture was given by historian and scholar Robert Irwin, the 2018 Lecture by poet, philosopher and author Adonis, and the 2019 one by novelist and storyteller Hanan al-Shaykh and the 2020 one by Palestinian author Liana Badr.
-The Lectures take place at the British Library in London, during the month of November.
+The 2017 Lecture was given by historian and scholar Robert Irwin, the 2018 Lecture by poet, philosopher and author Adonis, the 2019 one by novelist and storyteller Hanan al-Shaykh and the 2020 one by Palestinian author Liana Badr.
+The Lectures take place at the British Library in London, generally during the month of November.
 The 2020 Lecture took place virtually, hosted by the British Library, as a result of the pandemic preventing face-to-face events and was available to watch in either an Arabic or an English version, along with a live Q&A. The 2021 Lecture will also be a virtual event, but this time hosted by the British Library on Zoom.
 This year, 2022, the British Library will host the lecture and live-stream it for online international audiences.

 The annual prize has contributed hugely to raising the profile of contemporary Arabic literature in the English-speaking world, honouring the important and crucial work of individual translators in bringing the work of both established and emerging Arab writers to the attention of the wider world.
 Each year there are now between 15 and 30 books entered, both fiction and poetry.